Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step2.md

 # Step 2: Show Pins on the Map

 In this part, we are going to see to add some point of interest to our map.
 We will be using the `showAnnotations(annotations: [MKAnnotation], animated: Bool)` of the `MK Map View`.
-This method is taking an **array** of `MKAnnotation` as parameter which is defined as:
+This method takes an **array** of `MKAnnotation` as parameter which is defined as:

 ```swift
 public protocol MKAnnotation : NSObjectProtocol {